ixth/cv/markdown/en.md

 _inDrive.Services is a domestic services marketplace based on fair trade principles._

-I worked on supporting the web version of the product, including adding new features, implementing localization for multiple languages, and improving SEO.
-I enhanced performance by introducing SSR and caching.
-I contributed to DevOps processes by maintaining Docker configurations, introducing best CI/CD practices, and migrating to GitHub Actions, reducing the release cycle from biweekly to daily releases.
-Additionally, I integrated Prometheus for monitoring and improved logging to enhance observability.
+Developed and maintained the web version of the product, including the service catalog, order builder, and user account pages.
+Improved SEO by implementing SSR, meta tags, microdata, and SEO-optimized texts, leading to a steady growth in organic traffic.
+Migrated the project to GitHub Actions and implemented CI/CD, reducing the release cycle from two weeks to daily deployments.
+Integrated observability tools: Sentry, Grafana, and Kibana.

 ### Senior Frontend Developer
 #### Yandex.Business, 2021/10–2022/10

 _Yandex.Business is a suite of digital tools for businesses, including website analytics and advertising services._

-At Yandex.Business team I was building landing site constructor and customer account site for small businesses.
-I was in charge of implementing new functionality, performing code reviews, investigating and fixing reported bugs.
+Developed a personal account for small businesses, including a landing page builder and an ad campaign editor.

 ### Frontend Team Lead